If you need help, please click here:

 In 2018, Shenzhen Airport applied big data and other new technologies to run differentiated security checks in China, an achievement acknowledged within the industry.
 The airport launched FR-based Security Check, Intelligent Security Check Channel, and Easy Security Check platforms in 2019.
 These implement full-process self-service check, further improving the passenger experience.

-Meanwhile, by focusing on passenger flows, Shenzhen Airport has introduced biometric recognition technologies to promote airport-wide paperless convenient travel.
+Meanwhile, by focusing on passenger flows, Shenzhen Airport has introduced technologies to promote airport-wide paperless convenient travel.
 Such technologies deploy self-service check-in, baggage drop, and boarding kiosks on a large scale, and transform passenger mobility modes based on passenger profiles, digital connections, business service transformation, and personalized services.
 In doing so, Shenzhen Airport has developed one-stop services for a better overall passenger experience.

 These one-stop services use the Huawei Horizon Digital Platform to integrate business data on public safety, passengers, airlines, and airports.
 By implementing data interaction on the integration platform, one-stop services allow passengers to enjoy E2E convenient travel across eight business scenarios in terminals.